-2023 2022 Expected credit losses Increase in expected credit losses for trade receivables 12,613 8,571 Recognised expected credit losses for trade receivables (8,572) (9,881) Recognised expected credit losses for cash and cash equivalents - - 1,908 Expected credit losses on financial and contract assets 4,041 598
+2024 2023 Expected credit losses Increase in expected credit losses for trade receivables 26,373 12,613 Recognised expected credit losses for trade receivables (12,613) (8,572) Expected credit losses on financial and contract assets 13,760 4,041

-22.3 Liquidity risk
+21.3 Liquidity risk

 The Group objective is to maintain a continuity of funding and flexibility through the use of finance lease and managing the balance between receivables and payables.
-The Group on continuous basis analyses its funding needs and anticipated cash flows.
-The most Group's liabilities except lease liabilities are payable within the next 12 months after the reporting date.
+The Group analyses its funding needs and anticipated cash flows on a continuous basis.
+Most of the Group's liabilities except lease liabilities are payable within the next 12 months after the reporting date.
 Lease liabilities are mostly payable within 1-5 years after the reporting date.